 Thinker

 I've always been one of those musicians who thinks about it a lot, but I went all in when I got my Ph.D. in Music Theory from the University of Kentucky.
 My dissertation was "Meter, Phrase, and Form in the Compositions of Maria Schneider."
-It's pretty typical to turn dissertation chapters into journal articles, and that's the origin of "Maria Schneider's Forms: Norms and Deviations in a Contemporary Jazz Corpus," which was awarded the David Krahenbuehl Prize from Journal of Music Theory for the best article written by an untenured scholar in 2018-2019.
+An offshoot article, "Maria Schneider's Forms: Norms and Deviations in a Contemporary Jazz Corpus," was awarded the David Krahenbuehl Prize from Journal of Music Theory for the best article written by an untenured scholar in 2018-2019.

 Feel free to contact me for any publications blocked by paywalls.